ali-anas/Calculator/README.md

+## Requirements

-This project uses requires npm package to be installed.\
+This project requires npm package to be installed.\
 To install NodeJS & npm follow the guideline provided [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

 ## Available Scripts